piccolo-orm/piccolo/docs/src/piccolo/query_types/select.rst

     >>> Band.select(Band.name).run_sync()
     [{'name': 'Rustaceans'}, {'name': 'Pythonistas'}]

-Or making an alias to make it shorter:
+Or use an alias to make it shorter:

 .. code-block:: python